 Have you been following the USATF (United States of America Track & Field) events these past few weeks?
 I have, and it’s been electrifying thus far.
 There have been some records broken followed by many personal bests amongst the athletes.
 If you don’t know this by now, I am a huge track & field fan, I can sit and watch these events all day.
 Let’s highlight a few of the events below.

-Sidney McLaughlin broke the women’s 400-meter hurdle world record by running a 51.90 second race.
+Sidney McLaughlin broke the women’s 400-meter hurdle world record by running a 51.90-second race.
 I can tell you from experience that the 400 hurdles event is probably the most difficult race.
-In this race you are expected to run as fast as you can while jumping over hurdles.
-In addition, you need to be prepared to jump over the hurdles with both legs, otherwise if you favor one side you will stutter step to a hurdle.
+In this race, you are expected to run as fast as you can while jumping over hurdles.
+In addition, you need to be prepared to jump over the hurdles with both legs, otherwise, if you favor one side you will stutter-step toward a hurdle.
 Stuttering to a hurdle will cost you valuable time in the race.
-Sidney seems more comfortable leading with her right leg over the hurdles but at about 2:50 seconds in the video you will see her lead with her left leg.
-During the last 100 meters you see her final kick, which allowed her to surpass the former world record holder Dalilah Muhammad.
-Race starts at 2:33
+Sidney seems more comfortable leading with her right leg over the hurdles but at about 2:50 seconds in the video, you will see her lead with her left leg.
+During the last 100 meters, you see her final kick, which allowed her to surpass the former world record holder Dalilah Muhammad.
+The race starts at 2:33

-Next we have Ryan Crouser who began the Olympic trials with his phenomenal shot put throw of 23.37 meters!!
+Next, we have Ryan Crouser who began the Olympic trials with his phenomenal shot put throw of 23.37 meters!!
 He broke the record by about 8 inches.
-This is an example of everything working in his favor from his technique of his spin & release while keeping his balance to not fault on the throw.
-After his throw they may need to extend the lines that measures his throws as he almost threw it past marking distance.
+This is an example of everything working in his favor from the technique of his spin & release while keeping his balance to no fault on the throw.
+After his throw, they may need to extend the lines that measure his throws as he almost threw it past marking distance.
 By the way who is his barber?
-Did you notice how clean shaven his neck was?
+Did you notice how clean-shaven his neck was?
 Awesome throw Ryan!! (throw starts at 20 seconds)

-Lastly Erriyon Knighton ran a semifinals which is a new world junior record beating Usain bolt who ran a 19.93 in 2004.
+Lastly, Erriyon Knighton ran a semifinal which is a new world junior record-beating Usain bolt who ran a 19.93 in 2004.
 Noah just turned 17 years of age this past January.
 He eased up towards to end as he broke the record in his semi-final run.
-In the finals he ran another Personal best of 19.74 which landed him in 3rd place.
-Either way he will be going to Tokyo and has more time to add on to his legendary status.
-(Race starts at 1:45)
+In the finals, he ran another Personal best of 19.74 which landed him in 3rd place.
+Either way, he will be going to Tokyo and has more time to add to his legendary status.
+(The race starts at 1:45)

-Other notable races, Sha’carri Richardson ran a 10.87 in 100 meters during these trials making her the current fastest woman in the U.S. Shelly Ann Fraser Pryce (Big up my Jamaicans) ran a 10.63 in a 100-meter race earlier this year making her currently the worlds fastest woman in that race.
+other notable sports races, Sha’carri Richardson ran a 10.87 in 100 meters during these trials making her the current fastest woman in the U.S. Shelly-Ann Fraser Pryce (Big up my Jamaicans) ran a 10.63 in a 100-meter race earlier this year making her currently In the In worlds In fastest woman in that race.
 Gabby Thomas is a Harvard Student athlete who ran a personal best of 21.61 in the 200 meters to qualify for the Tokyo Olympics.
 And one of my all-time favorite athletes, Allison Felix will be competing in Tokyo in the 400-meter dash, which is my favorite event.
 Good luck to all these athletes who will compete in Tokyo, I cannot wait to see them perform.